Labor history of the United States: Weakness of organized labor, 1920–1929

 The 1920s marked a period of sharp decline for the labor movement.
-Union membership and activities fell sharply in the face of economic prosperity, a lack of leadership within the movement, and anti-union sentiments from both employers and the government.
-The unions were much less able to organize strikes.
+Union membership and activities fell sharply due to many factors including generalized economic prosperity, a lack of leadership within the movement, and anti-union sentiments from employers, governments and the general population.
+Labor unions were much less able to organize strikes.
 In 1919, more than 4 million workers (or 21 percent of the labor force) participated in about 3,600 strikes.
 In contrast, 1929 witnessed about 289,000 workers (or 1.2 percent of the labor force) stage only 900 strikes.
+The aftermath of the 1910 Los Angeles Times Bombing also contributed to a widespread decline in unionization.
+The bombing, one of dozens of terrorist sabotage events nationwide organized by members of the International Association of Bridge and Structural Iron Workers, killed 21 and injured over 100.
+The guilty verdicts "devastated the American labor movement, virtually paralyzing it until the New Deal."

 After a short recession in 1920, the 1920s was a generally prosperous decade outside of farming and coal mining.
-The GNP growth 1921-29 was a very strong 6.0 percent, double the long-term average of about 3 percent.
+The GNP growth 1921–29 was a very strong 6.0 percent, double the long-term average of about 3 percent.
 Real annual earnings (in 1914 dollars) for all employees (deducting for unemployment) was $566 in 1921 and $793 in 1929, a real gain of 40 percent.
 The economic prosperity of the decade led to stable prices, eliminating one major incentive to join unions.
 Unemployment fell from 11.7 percent in 1921 to 2.4 percent in 1923 and remained in the range of 2 to 5 percent until 1930.

 The 1920s also saw a lack of strong leadership within the labor movement.
 Samuel Gompers of the American Federation of Labor died in 1924 after serving as the organization's president for 37 years.
 Observers said successor William Green, who was the secretary-treasurer of the United Mine Workers, "lacked the aggressiveness and the imagination of the AFL's first president".
 The AFL was down to less than 3 million members in 1925 after hitting a peak of 4 million members in 1920.

 Employers across the nation led a successful campaign against unions known as the "American Plan", which sought to depict unions as "alien" to the nation's individualistic spirit.
 In addition, some employers, like the National Association of Manufacturers, used Red Scare tactics to discredit unionism by linking them to subversive activities.

 US courts were less hospitable to union activities during the 1920s than in the past.
 In this decade, corporations used twice as many court injunctions against strikes than any comparable period.
 In addition, the practice of forcing employees (by threat of termination) to sign yellow-dog contracts that said they would not join a union was not outlawed until 1932.

 Although the labor movement fell in prominence during the 1920s, the Great Depression would ultimately bring it back to life.